 Your readiness to receive and act.
 You shouldn’t survey until you’re ready to do it all over again.

 Expectations.
 Overarching all of this is the cadence you’ve used in the past because it sets expectations for employees.
-It doesn’t mean you can’t change your cadence but will require a bit more communication upfront around why.
+It doesn’t mean you can’t change your cadence, but it will require a bit more communication upfront around why.

 Craft a culture of feedback

 Your employee feedback strategy is the backbone of a culture of feedback.
 Employee surveys allow you to collect feedback at scale so you can learn fast and take action.
-This process takes place at the individual, team, and company levels throughout many types of surveys.
+This process occurs at the individual, team, and company levels throughout many types of surveys.

 That said, a successful employee feedback strategy also depends on candid in-person conversations between people.
-Anonymous feedback shouldn’t replace these important firsthand conversations but can be used to guide those conversations.
-When employees see that their feedback is heard through surveys, and they also find a receptive audience among their peers and leaders - a true culture of feedback is created.
+Anonymous feedback shouldn’t replace these meaningful firsthand conversations but can be used to guide those conversations.
+When employees see that their feedback is heard through surveys and they also find a receptive audience among their peers and leaders – a true culture of feedback is created.

 Enable your people to do their best work

 Empower your people to better understand their skills and behaviors with valuable, continuous feedback from the people they actually work with.